Private/Alternative Loan Resources

 Carefully choose the lender that best meets your needs!
 View our historic list of lenders below.

 Interest rates may be variable or fixed and are based on an index (LIBOR or Prime).

 - Step 5: Complete your loan application 4 weeks before your tuition is due

 Your credit check has an expiration date which must be valid at the time of disbursement.
 It is best not to apply more than 4 months before the start of the semester.

 - Step 6: Choose your repayment option

 Save money by making payments while in school.
-If you cannot make payments while in school, be sure that the lender offers an in-school deferment
+If you cannot make payments while in school, be sure that the lender you select offers an in-school deferment.

 You must complete Borrowing Essentials and then you will be able to view the list of frequently used lenders by Stockton students.